Our Executive Mentors

 Christie Iacomini

-Dr. Iacomini started her career at NASA Johnson Space Center where she served as an X-38 Parafoil Principle Investigator, Lead Parafoil Pilot and a mission commander for X-38 drop testing.
-Dr. Iacomini then moved to commercial space, helping to grow a small business called Paragon Space Development Corporation.
-Christie served many roles including Director of R&D, leading technology development efforts in the areas of life support, thermal control, spacesuit systems, in situ resource utilization, and fuel cells.
-Christie earned a patent, wrote almost 50 peer-reviewed publications, led the development of the spacesuit that protected Alan Eustace on his world record space dive from the stratosphere, and led the development and delivery of Boeing's Starliner humidity control system.
+Dr. Iacomini brings more than 30 years of experience spanning NASA, commercial space, and venture capital.
+She began her career at NASA Johnson Space Center as an X-38 Parafoil Principal Investigator and mission commander for X-38 drop testing.
+She then spent over a decade at Paragon Space Development Corporation, where she served as Director of R&D and led technology development in life support, thermal control, spacesuit systems, ISRU, and fuel cells.
+During that time, she earned a patent as sole inventor, led the development of the spacesuit that protected Alan Eustace on his world-record stratospheric space dive, and delivered Boeing's Starliner humidity control system.

-Dr. Iacomini earned a B.S. in Aeronautical & Astronautical Engineering from Purdue, a M.S. in Aerospace Engineering at the University of Texas with a focus on orbital mechanics, and a Ph.D. in Aerospace Engineering at the University of Arizona with a focus in thermal science and solid oxide electrolysis applied to Martian resource utilization.
+Dr. Iacomini holds a B.S. in Aeronautical & Astronautical Engineering from Purdue University, an M.S. in Aerospace Engineering from the University of Texas (orbital mechanics), and a Ph.D. in Aerospace Engineering from the University of Arizona (thermal science and solid oxide electrolysis for Martian resource utilization).
+She has authored more than 50 peer-reviewed publications over the course of her career.